emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

 | ![_config.yml]({{ site.baseurl }}/images/Managing A Data Science Team/white_glove_product.png) |
 |:--:|
 | *Figure 1: White glove products* |

+In the Analysis, white glove products are used to answer business questions and make recommendations.

+Team can also provide an Advisory service where they become a thought partner and give directions based on an experience.
+This service does not require any new development or utilization of a product.

 ## 2. Define Roles and Responsibilities